 - Five tips for choosing a digital experience platform

-In the grand scheme of things, 15 years isn’t that long.
+In the grand scheme of things, 16 years isn’t that long.
 But in the digital world, it’s an eternity.
-Fast forward to 2020 and technology looks completely different.
-In fact, according to chiefmartec, there are more than 8,000 marketing technologies out there today, up 13.6 percent since 2019.
+Fast forward to 2021 and technology looks completely different.
+In fact, according to chiefmartec, there are more than 8,000 marketing technologies out there today, up 13.6% since 2019.

 If that number wasn’t daunting enough, the technology world is buzzing with acronyms like CRM, CMS, DAM, ERP and of course, DXP.
 We have at least one acronym for everything, and usually two or three.
 Most of the time, people don’t even agree about what the acronyms mean.
 It can be a bit confusing and complex, right?

-- eMarketer reported an 18 percent rise in US ecommerce spending in 2020
+- eMarketer reported an 18% rise in U.S. ecommerce spending in 2020

-- British Retail Consortium reported a 50+ percent increase in retail sales online in June 2020
+- British Retail Consortium reported an over 50% increase in retail sales online in June 2020

-- From 2019 to 2020, Episerver customers have seen a 70 percent increase in online engagement and a 43 percent increase in conversion
+- From 2019 to 2020, Optimizely customers have seen a 70% increase in online engagement and a 43% increase in conversion

 So, while you don’t have to understand every technology acronym floating around, let’s start with unpacking the DXP.